It's time to get funky

 Raiff once again writes, directs, and stars in a film about a sensitive young man who has a strong relationship with his mother and younger sibling; he once again hits it off with a woman who is, in many ways, his opposite, and who challenges Raiff’s character to find greater happiness in the current time and place when his heart is elsewhere; and both reckon with a bittersweet love hangover and an uncertain romantic future.

 Andrew (Raiff) is a recent college grad whose more successful girlfriend is off in Barcelona.
 Andrew has little to do except chaperone his younger brother at bar mitzvahs, where he proves an effective hype man for thirteen-year-olds and their deep-pocketed parents.
-At one of these, he meets Domino (Dakota Johnson), the former teen mom of the autistic Lola (Vanessa Burghardt).
-Domino’s age isn’t said explicitly, but she seems to be in her early-to-mid thirties, though much older in spirit, as if she’s faced the cumulative life struggles of someone much older.
+At one of these, he meets Domino (Dakota Johnson), the once-teen mom of the autistic Lola (Vanessa Burghardt).
+Domino’s age isn’t said explicitly, but she seems to be in her early thirties, though much older in spirit, as if she’s faced the cumulative life struggles of someone much older.
 Domino recruits Andrew to babysit Lola, and it’s no surprise when Andrew and Domino start to hit it off despite their very different phases of life.

 The movie gradually ratchets up the tension between Johnson and Raiff, who is once again as good in front of the camera as he is behind it.
 In fact, the entire cast is excellent.
 Johnson lends Domino complexity and magnetism to a character who could have been miserable in worse hands.
 Leslie Mann, Raúl Castillo, Brad Garrett, Odeya Rush, and a few others do some great supporting work even when the writing trips over itself.